 Finally, it is a good idea to introduce healthy nutritional supplements to your dog’s diet.
 Truthfully, most store-bought canine foods do not have sufficient vitamins and minerals to meet your dog's daily needs.
 Hence, the need for additional supplements.

-In the case of immune-boosting powers specifically, there are a number of supplements you can implement in your dog's diet.
+In the case of immune support specifically, there are a number of supplements you can add to your dog's diet.

-When it comes to immunity, an amazing immune system booster for dogs is the almighty probiotic.
+The almighty probiotic may help support a healthy immune system..
 More than likely, you have used probiotics yourself, maybe even eaten yogurt with healthy "active cultures".

 Remember when we were talking about your dog’s microbiome?
 Probiotics are your dog's microbiome knight in shining armor riding upon a shiny white steed.
 To enumerate, probiotics are chock-full of healthy bacteria that:

 With the onslaught of the popularity of canine probiotics, you have more options than ever when shopping for Fifi.
-Keep in mind that it is important to select a probiotic that is all-natural, made exclusively for canines, and free of added preservatives, sugar, or wheat.
+Keep in mind that it is important to select a probiotic that is made with natural ingredients, designed exclusively for canines, and free of added preservatives, sugar, or wheat.

 Omega Fish Oils

-When looking to boost immune system in dogs, look no further than omega fish oils.
-In addition to boosting immune system function in the long-term, a fish oil supplement has been known to:
+When looking for immune system support in dogs, look no further than omega fish oils.
+In addition to helping immune system function in the long-term, a fish oil supplement has been known to:

 A strong and healthy immune system is the foundation of a strong and healthy dog.
-Incorporating a healthy diet, frequent exercise, lots of water, and nutritional supplements, your dog can be an immunity powerhouse.
-Talk to your vet today about your dog's individual dietary needs and how best to kick-start their immune system.
+Talk to your vet today about your dog's individual dietary needs and how best to support their immune system.